hellottyp/ReoScript/README.md

 # ReoScript

-ReoScript is an ECMAScript script language interpreter designed to integrate in .NET program.
+ReoScript is an ECMAScript full script language interpreter designed to integrate in .NET program.
 ReoScript makes your application can run script program.

 ## Features

-* ECMAScript syntax
+* ECMAScript full syntax
 * Various methods support to integrate into .NET application
 * Support to add customize objects, types and functions
 * Directly access to .NET classes; including using .NET framework classes